An Alternative Trajectory for Generative AI: Energy efficiency and economic sustainability

-The economics of AI increasingly reduce to the efficiency of converting electricity and water into useful computation.
 Over the next decade, competitive advantage will depend as much on hardware efficiency and energy access as on algorithmic innovation.

-The transition to the DSS trajectory outlined in this article is not merely an algorithmic preference but a thermodynamic necessity.
 By shifting from top-down monoliths to bottom-up, modular societies of models, we can reconcile the demand for superintelligence with the constraints of our planet's resources.
 Energy efficiency is, therefore, not an auxiliary engineering consideration---it is a defining criterion for the next generation of AI systems.